trust-mfn-berlin/animals-as-objects/vault/story.silkworms.md

 While the great dinosaur skeleton in the main hall of the Berlin Museum of Natural History is known throughout the city and the world, nobody seems to know anything about the giant tree in the museum’s courtyard. **On Habersaathstraße, in the passage that runs between the museum, today’s Institute of Biophysics, and the Thaer Institute of Agricultural and Horticultural Sciences at Humboldt University, there is a large mulberry tree.** What is its story?
 The clues lead back to 18th-century Prussia, to museum collections and villages in Brandenburg, to naturalists, kings, and silkworms.

-## _Morus alba_ at the Museum of Natural History and in the villages of Brandenburg
+## _Morus alba_ at the Museum of Natural History and in the Villages of Brandenburg

 The curator of the Lepidoptera (butterfly and moth) collection, Viola Richter, points the tree out to me as she looks for display cases filled with silkworm specimens at my request in autumn 2020.[^1] One of these cases displays the four zoological stages in the development of _Bombyx mori_, the silk moth, each represented by a number of specimens: the egg, the caterpillar (bombyx), the pupa in its cocoon, and the hatched moth.